STIRLIN6/myRepo/README.md

 The C++ applications were made in Qt Creator, and the C# applications were made in Visual Studio.
 I used Model-view and Model-view-viewmodel architecture patterns.

 ## Functional programming
-Some simple Haskell code, and an interesting solve for the 8 queen problem.
+Some simple Haskell code, and an interesting solution to the 8 queen problem.

 ## Object-oriented programming
 Implementations for the basics of classes, objects and enumerators.
 We also used a class template library.